conjurer-rich/team-topologies-applied/_pages/home.md

 By using Team Topologies vocabulary, behavior constraints and practices, modern engineering capabilities and self-management principles, we empower your teams to sense and share when change is needed and enable them to optimize continuously.

-We work with you and your teams to uncover existing blockers to flow, recognize patterns and co-create solutions.
-Your teams will not only be able to tackle current challenges, but will also gain the knowledge and insights to ensure sustainable outcomes.
+We work with you and your teams to **uncover existing blockers to flow, recognize patterns and co-create solutions**.
+Your teams will not only be able to tackle current challenges, but will also gain the **knowledge and insights** to ensure **sustainable outcomes**.

 ## ENABLING TOPICS